joaotheboss/ftennis/README.md

 | 7         | Domenico    | 2860.0  |

-This is a repo for data of fantasy tennis with friends This is the 2025 Hall of Fame
+This is the 2025 Hall of Fame
 | Torneo                 | Vincitore |
 |------------------------|------|